 You have found your way to my Resources page.
 Woohoo.

-Here, I’ll show you the travel gear I’m buying for my upcoming trip, including where YOU can buy it (all you have to do is click on the links).
+Here, I’ll show you the travel gear I’ve been using for my travels, including where YOU can buy it (all you have to do is click on the links).

-My aim is to find cheap, but good quality travel gear fit for a backpacker or a budget traveller.
+My aim is to find cheap, but great quality, travel gear fit for a backpacker or a budget traveller.

 And what books I recommend when you prepare yourself for traveling – or if you’re already on the road.